Skip to content

 __contains__(other)

-Check if the schema of other is contained within the schema of this variable.
+Check if the schema of other is contained within the schema of this variable, or if a string key exists.

 Parameters: